SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 <br/>
 #### Configuring the WebSphere Liberty Application Server

 Secure connections to the Solace JMS provider require configuring SSL parameters on one or more J2C entities.
 While using the Solace Resource Adapter, these two parameters include changes to the Solace J2C custom properties 'ConnectionURL' and 'ExtendedProps'.
-Note that the property values for 'ConnectionURL' and 'ExtendedProps' are inherited by J2C connection factory,,and J2C administered objects from their parent Resource Adapter.
+Note that the property values for 'ConnectionURL' and 'ExtendedProps' are inherited by J2C connection factory and J2C administered objects from their parent Resource Adapter.
 Thus, unless you are connecting to multiple event brokers, a best practice is to configure values for 'ConnectionURL' and 'ExtendedProps' in the Solace Resource Adapter, otherwise the SSL related changes should be duplicated across custom properties for all of the J2C entities you want to secure.

 The required SSL parameters include modifications to the URL scheme of 'ConnectionURL' (from `tcp` to `tcps`), and setting additional SSL attributes through the custom property 'ExtendedProps'.
 The following sections describe the required changes in more detail.